Ashutosh781/Ashutosh781.github.io/_pages/about.md

 ## Other Interests

 I like sketching and painting.
-I also enjoy discorvering new coffee shops and trying out different brews.
+I also enjoy discovering new coffee shops and trying out different brews.